primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

   Wendy       Scala      Engineering
   Wendy       Java       Engineering

+The table's rows can be uniquely identified by the composite of the "name" and "language" columns, which therefore make up the table's :term:`candidate key`.
-Normalization theory would claim the above table violates "second normal form" because the "non prime" attribute "department" is dependent only on the "name" column, and not "language", which means it is dependent on a subset of the table's  :term:`candidate key`, which would necessarily be the composite of "name" and "language"
+Normalization theory would claim the above table violates "second normal form" because the "non prime" attribute "department" is logically dependent only on the "name" column, which is a subset of the candidate key.
 (Note that the author is carefully parsing the Wikipedia page for normalization here in order to state this correctly).
 A proper normalization would use two tables along the lines of the following::